michaelmartinsb/lionelbamford.com/projectDocs/lionel-bamford-website-guide.md

 - A collections page
 - A shopping cart system
 - A newsletter signup form
-- Advanced animations and visual effects
+- Minimalist animations and visual effects
 - Responsive design for all device sizes
-- Interactive elements like hotspots and magnetic text
+- Elegant mega menu navigation system

 ## Project Structure